FHN or CFR: Which Is the Better Value Stock Right Now?

-Investors interested in Banks - Southwest stocks are likely familiar with First Horizon National (FHN) and Cullen/Frost Bankers (CFR).
-But which of these two stocks offers value investors a better bang for their buck right now?
-We'll need to take a closer look.
+Investors with an interest in Banks - Southwest stocks have likely encountered both First Horizon National (FHN) and Cullen/Frost Bankers (CFR).
+But which of these two stocks presents investors with the better value opportunity right now?
+Let's take a closer look.

-FHN currently has a forward P/E ratio of 12.39, while CFR has a forward P/E of 13.71.
+FHN currently has a forward P/E ratio of 12.35, while CFR has a forward P/E of 13.88.
 We also note that FHN has a PEG ratio of 0.88.
-This popular figure is similar to the widely-used P/E ratio, but the PEG ratio also considers a company's expected EPS growth rate.
-CFR currently has a PEG ratio of 3.14.
+This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
+CFR currently has a PEG ratio of 2.71.

-Based on these metrics and many more, FHN holds a Value grade of B, while CFR has a Value grade of C.
+These are just a few of the metrics contributing to FHN's Value grade of B and CFR's Value grade of C.

-Both FHN and CFR are impressive stocks with solid earnings outlooks, but based on these valuation figures, we feel that FHN is the superior value option right now.
+FHN is currently sporting an improving earnings outlook, which makes it stick out in our Zacks Rank model.
+And, based on the above valuation metrics, we feel that FHN is likely the superior value option right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report